reorproject/reor/README.md

 https://github.com/reorproject/reor/assets/17236551/1bbc1b2d-c3d9-451c-a008-7f12c84f96db

+### How can it possibly be "self-organizing"?

+- Everything you write is chunked and embedded into an internal [vector database](https://github.com/lancedb/lancedb).
+- Related notes are connected automatically via vector similarity.
+- LLM-powered Q&A performs full RAG with the notes in the corpus.
+- Everything can be searched semantically.

 ### Getting Started
 1. Download from [reorproject.org](https://reorproject.org).
 Mac, Linux & Windows are all supported.
 2. Install like a normal App.

 ### Running local models